atomisthq/docs/docs/developer/build.md

 ## The Build goal

-Atomist provides a goal out of the box that is designed to handle building software: the `Build` goal.
+Atomist provides a goal that is designed to handle building software: the `Build` goal.

+It lives in the [Build Pack][build-pack], so run `npm install @atomist/sdm-pack-build` to get it.

 The build goal does a couple of things

 * Invoke a builder that builds your project
 * Link the built artifact